Last Updated: Dec. 30, 2020

 Laboratories and research-based spaces are unique to their associated purpose, project, number of participants and location.
 We will be providing, and continually updating, university guidelines for research practices.
 However, specific decisions on how laboratory-based research returns to full operation should be overseen by the appropriate dean, on a case-by-case basis, considering work practices, including social distancing, face coverings or respirator use and laboratory disinfection methods.

 Tulane-related non-essential travel is currently prohibited.
-Requests for exceptions can be submitted to the Chief Operating Officer or the Provost.
+Requests for exceptions can be submitted to the Provost’s office using this form: Petition for Exception to Travel Ban Due to COVID-19.
 This policy will be continually reviewed and revised as appropriate.